 - Hand-tufted mattress panel Double-sided

-What you should be trying to do is to see where your money is going.
+What you need to know to see where your money is going

 The specification tells you that the key fillings are polyester/cotton, pure new wool and cashmere, but how you do you actually know that this is true?
 Don’t just take the above description as being what you ‘think’ you will be getting.

 The above is all the information this particular retailer decides to give you.
 But remember, they are asking about £2,499 for this particular mattress so you should absolutely need to know where your money is going?
 We also know you should be expecting 3,000+ total GSM for a mattress like this.